 Living with friends who you depend on for more than notes will forge bonds that will carry you through the rest of your life, not just the next four years.

-o Housing Questionnaire.
-Under the New Students tab you will complete the Housing/New Student Questionnaire for your placement in the Residential Halls.
+- Housing Questionnaire.
+Under the New Students tab on SCHOLAR, you will complete the Housing/New Student Questionnaire for your placement in the Residential Halls.
 Housing applications are placed first come, first serve so the earlier the better on getting matched with a great roommate!

 Note: Be sure to put as much detail in your questionnaire as possible for better matching!

-o Emergency Contact Form.
-As you complete the Housing Questionnaire or Hawk Orientation form you will be asked to complete this form so be precise and current on the information you provide on this form.
+- Emergency Contact Form.
+As you complete the Housing Questionnaire or Hawk Orientation form, be precise and current on the information you provide.

-o Hawk Orientation.
-Under the New Student tab you will see a Hawk Orientation form to complete for your attendance at one of the orientation sessions offered in July.
+- Hawk Orientation.
+Under the New Student tab on SCHOLAR, you will see a Hawk Orientation form to complete for your attendance at one of the orientation sessions offered in July.
 There is limited space for each date so be sure you complete this as soon as possible to ensure it works for your family’s schedule.
-For questions with this form you may contact Julia Bolton, Assistant Director of Student Life at email@example.com.
+For questions with this form, you may contact Julia Bolton, Assistant Director of Student Life, at email@example.com.

-o Immunization Form.
-Under the New Students tab there is a form for you to complete for your Immunization.
-This must be submitted to the Office of Student Health Services in order for your housing placement to be completed.
+- Immunization Form.
+Under the New Students tab on SCHOLAR, there is a form for you to complete for your Immunization.
+You must submit this form to the Office of Student Health Services in order to complete your housing placement.

 - Camp Hawk.
 You will check in to your dorm on campus and that night Camp Hawk will begin.
 This is a three day event that is intentional to help you connect with your new friends and give you all of the resources that will help make you successful in your first year.
 Come expecting to make the most of your first nights on campus.